zuluana/Halia/README.md

 Build "Plugins" to encapsulate and inject features into your app instead of spreading them around the codebase.

-Each Plugin may depend on other Plugins.
-When a Plugin's dependencies have been installed, Halia will call the Plugin's "install" function with the APIs exported by its dependencies.
+Your Plugin may depend on other Plugins.
+Once all its dependencies are installed, your Plugin's "install" function is invoked and injected with the "Plugin APIs" exported by its dependencies.

-The Plugin can then use these APIs to augment existing functionality and export its own "Plugin API".
+The Plugin can then use these exported APIs to augment existing functionality.
+It may then export its own "Plugin API".

 The set of installed Plugins can be changed at runtime and the app re-built.
 Halia is itself, a Halia Plugin, so it's open for extension.